 If you don’t qualify for the grant, we suggest you find a financing deal from Heatable instead.

 Thanks for reading our back-boiler replacement cost guide.

-If you have any questions regarding back boiler replacement, leave a comment below.
+If you have any questions regarding replacing or removing back boilers, please leave a comment below.
 We’ll get back to you as soon as we can.